Effective Quantization of Muon Optimizer States: Understanding the Stability of Linear Quantization

-where $\mathbf{Z}$ refers to the compressed momentum buffer and $\mathbf{\mathcal{S}}$ is the associated state required to dequantize it. $\mathrm{Q}^{\text{mode}}_{B}$ is the quantization function, and $\mathrm{DQ}^{\text{mode}}_{B}$ dequantizes the compressed momentum vector for use in the update.
-Rest of the notation is borrowed from Equation~\ref{eq:muon-2}.
-The complete algorithms for 8-bit Muon can be found in Appendix~\ref{appendix:muon_algos}.
+Like SGD with momentum, the Muon optimizer only maintains a first order momentum state between iterations, avoiding the second moment normalization term in AdamW.
+Theorem \ref{thm:muon_quant_true_polar} below shows that the Muon optimizer admits an analogous uniform error bound, theoretically explaining the stability of quantized Muon.

-We now claim that like SGD, even Muon admits a uniform bound under linear quantization.
-In fact, in Theorem~\ref{thm:muon_quant_true_polar} we show the following: when Muon uses an exact orthogonalization procedure (via the SVD), the quantization error bound for a single layer matches the SGD case up to an additional dependence on the smallest singular value, $s$, of the momentum matrix.
+In Theorem~\ref{thm:muon_quant_true_polar} we show the following: when Muon uses an exact orthogonalization procedure (via the SVD), the quantization error bound for a single layer matches the SGD case up to an additional dependence on the smallest singular value, $s$, of the momentum matrix.
 This dependence is natural, since the conditioning of the momentum controls the stability of the orthogonal factor.
-In practice, the margin $s$ is typically not small, so the guarantee has the same qualitative form as the SGD result.
+Our analysis considers the exact polar factor to avoid introducing additional finite-iteration Newton–Schulz approximation error into the bound.

-\begin{theorem} Consider a step of Muon with momentum (using the exact polar factor rather than the Newton--Schulz approximation) with and without 8-bit linear quantization of the momentum.
+\begin{theorem} Consider a step of Muon with momentum (using the exact polar factor rather than the Newton--Schulz approximation) with and without 8-bit linear quantization, $Q$ (Definition \ref{def:8bit-linear}), applied to the momentum.
 Let the layer weights and momentum state be $\Wb^{(t-1)}$ and $\Mb^{(t-1)}$, each with $d$ entries (see Appendix~\ref{sxn:exact_muon} for full update formulas).

 Suppose that, after a single gradient update, both the original and quantized momentum matrices are full column rank with minimum singular value at least $s>0$.
 Then

 where $\widetilde{\Wb}^{(t)}$ denotes the weights after the quantized update and $\Wb^{(t)}$ after the unquantized update. \end{theorem}